lazybehemoth/l7l/app/README.md

 ## Local development

-You can get this site up and running with those two commands:
+You can get this site up and running with the following command:

 ```
-npm run dev
-npm run dev:webpack
+npm start
 ```

 ### Other commands to know